jsr-core/match/README.md

 ## How to declare type guards.

 In TypeScript, a type guard is a function with type `(v: unknown) => v is T`, It can be declared as follows.
-There is also a collection of generic type guards, such as unknownutils.
+There is also a collection of generic type guards, such as unknownutil.

 ```ts
 function isNumber(v: unknown): v is number {